Er-Devanshu/Churn-Prediction/README.md

 Do you have a quantitative approach in your mind that can predict which of their existing customers are likely to discontinue their service and should be the target audience for this campaign?
 In such scenarios, you develop a model for identifying the customers who are likely to churn and should be targeted for this campaign which brings us to our next section on “Customer Churn Analysis”.

-o	Perform exploratory data analysis o	Preprocess the data o	Select the right model. o	Train the model o	Test the model (Predictions and reporting) o	Evaluate the model performance o	Suggest ways of improving the model
+1. Perform exploratory data analysis
+2. Preprocess the data
+3. Select the right model.
+4. Train the model
+5. Test the model (Predictions and reporting)
+6. Evaluate the model performance
+7. Suggest ways of improving the model

 Following are some points for you to take note of, while doing the assignment:
 1. The data in some of the rows in the data set may be corrupted.
 2. Try to simplify the code & write comments for better understanding.